-In the 1960s, Rolex created a prototype dial for the Cosmograph chronograph with the name "Yacht-Master" on it.
-Two known examples of the Daytona Yacht-Master prototype have been in the hands of Eric Clapton (his model sold for $125,100 at auction in 2003) and renowned Rolex collector John Goldberger.
-This particular version of the Yacht-Master prototype never went into production and it would take more than two decades for Rolex to finally launch the official Yacht-Master collection.
+In the 1960s, Rolex created a prototype dial for the Cosmograph chronograph with the name "Yacht Master" on it.
+Two known examples of the Daytona Yacht Master prototype have been in the hands of Eric Clapton (his model sold for $125,100 at auction in 2003) and renowned Rolex collector John Goldberger.
+This particular version of the prototype never went into production and it would take more than two decades for the Company to finally launch the official Yacht-Master collection.

-Rolex introduced the Oyster Perpetual Yacht-Master in 1992 as an ultra-luxury sports watch built for the open seas.
-To emphasize the luxuriousness of the collection, the first Yacht-Master model was a solid yellow gold version.
+The brand introduced the Oyster Perpetual model of this line in 1992 as an ultra-luxury sports watch built for the open seas.
+To emphasize the luxuriousness of the collection, the first model was a solid yellow gold version.
 The watch sported a gold 40mm Oyster case, a gold bi-directional rotatable bezel marked to 60 minutes for timing, and a gold Oyster bracelet.
-Over the next two-plus decades, Rolex has added an assortment of materials and sizes to the Yacht-Master nautical watch collection, making it the most varied Professional watch range in Rolex's history.
+Over the next two-plus decades, Rolex has added an assortment of materials and sizes to the models nautical watch collection, making it the most varied Professional watch range in Rolex's history.

-Unlike the original Rolex Yacht-Master 1, Rolex has only ever made the Yacht-Master II with a 44mm Oyster case and fitted with an Oyster bracelet.
-However, the Rolex Yacht-Master II is available in a few different materials.
+Unlike the original version Rolex has only ever made the second collection with a 44mm Oyster case and fitted with an Oyster bracelet.
+However, this new version is available in a few different materials.

-The Yacht-Master and the Yacht-Master II are the perfect embodiment of the ongoing relationship between Rolex and yachting.
+The original and the new version are the perfect embodiment of the ongoing relationship between the Company and yachting world.

-Though the Yacht-Master and Yacht-Master II share similar names, they are indeed very different Rolex models, each with their own histories, functionality, and evolution.
+Though the original and updated collection share similar names, they are indeed very different models, each with their own histories, functionality, and evolution.

-The Rolex Yacht-Master collection has had several different models over the years, including the Yacht-Master 29, the Yacht-Master 35, the Yacht-Master 37, the Yacht-Master 40, and the Yacht-Master 42.
-The Yacht-Master 29 and Yacht-Master 35 are no longer in production, while the Oyster Perpetual Yacht-Master 42 debuted as part of the new 2019 Rolex watches.
+The collection has had several different models and sizes over the years, including watches with 29mm, 35mm, 37mm, 40mm, and 42mm case sizes.
+The 29mm and 35mm versions are no longer in production, while the 42mm version debuted as part of the new 2019 Rolex watches.

-Conversely, Rolex has only made the Yacht-Master II 44 model so far, although the watch is available in a number of different metal options.
+Conversely, the company has only made the Yacht-Master II 44 model so far, although the watch is available in a number of different metal options.

-Regardless of the model, all Rolex Yacht-Master watches have Oyster cases with 100 meters of water-resistance.
+Regardless of the model, all the references have Oyster cases with 100 meters of water-resistance.

-Rolex makes both the Yacht-Master and Yacht-Master II in an assortment of materials.
-It's interesting to note that the Yacht-Master is the only collection that offers Rolesium models – which is the combination of 904L stainless steel (now referred to as Oystersteel by Rolex) and 950 platinum on one watch.
-There are also Yacht-Master gold models and Yacht-Master Rolesor models (the combination of stainless steel and gold on one watch).
+Rolex makes both versions in an assortment of materials.
+It's interesting to note that it is the only collection that offers Rolesium models – which is the combination of 904L stainless steel (now referred to as Oystersteel by Rolex) and 950 platinum on one watch.
+There are also gold and Rolesor models (the combination of stainless steel and gold on one watch).

-Rolex no longer makes yellow gold versions of the standard Yacht-Master.
+Rolex no longer makes yellow gold versions of the standard model.
 Instead they now use Everose gold (the company's proprietary rose gold alloy) and 18k white gold.
-The new 2019 Yacht-Master 42 is the only white gold version of the standard Yacht-Master that Rolex has released.
+The 42mm version is the only white gold version that Rolex has released.

 A proprietary material manufactured by Rolex, Cerachrom is a high-tech ceramic alloy that is not only scratchproof and corrosion resistant, but its colors are unaffected by ultraviolet rays.
 An ideal material that provides added robustness to the Yacht-Master lineup, Cerachrom bezel inserts and Ceramic monobloc bezels illustrate Rolex's innovation and high standards.